 University of South Florida

-USF’s Yellow Ribbon Program offers limited slots for students facing out-of-state charges.
-However, most veterans should first apply for the Out-of-State Fee Waiver, which provides 100% waiver of non-resident fees.
+USF’s Yellow Ribbon Program has limited slots for students facing out-of-state charges.
+However, most veterans should first look into the Out-of-State Fee Waiver, which provides a full 100 percent waiver of non-resident fees.
+If you qualify for the waiver, skip Yellow Ribbon entirely and save yourself the paperwork.

 | University of South Florida Yellow Ribbon Benefits | |